Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 Multiple ways exists to connect to the API and query some data, but for simplicity there exists a command in `csm-orc` that will make use of known API environment variables and do the work for you.

-That command is `csm-orc fetch-scenariorun-data` (documentation of the command is available [here](../commands/scenario_data_downloader.md))
+That command is `csm-orc fetch-scenariorun-data` (documentation of the command is available [here](../commands/scenario_data_downloader.md)).

-The command make use of 5 environment variables set by the API (as described in the previous point) :
+The command makes use of 5 environment variables set by the API (as described in the previous section):

 - `CSM_ORGANIZATION_ID`
 - `CSM_WORKSPACE_ID`